-France’s Macron forced to curb his ambitions for Europe
+No more Mr Europe: Macron forced to curb EU ambitions

-PARIS (AP) — French President Emmanuel Macron sees himself as Europe’s savior and this week’s European Parliament elections as a make-or-break moment for the beleaguered European Union.
+PARIS (AP) — French President Emmanuel Macron sees himself as Europe’s savior, and this week’s European Parliament elections as a make-or-break moment for the beleaguered European Union.

-But Macron is no longer the fresh-faced force who marched into a surprising presidential victory to the rousing EU anthem two years ago.
-His pro-Europe vision has collided with populists and national interests across the continent.
-And at home, his political vision has given rise to France’s raucous yellow vest uprising over his government’s pro-business policies .
+But Macron is no longer the fresh-faced force who marched into a surprising presidential victory to the rhythm of the EU anthem two years ago.
+His pro-Europe vision has collided with national interests across the continent.
+And at home, his pro-business policies have given rise to France’s raucous yellow vest uprising.

-Macron wanted the May 23-26 European Parliament elections to be the key moment that he could push his ambitions for a stronger Europe — but instead, nationalists and populists who criticized the 28-nation bloc could achieve unprecedented success.

-They argue that EU leaders have failed to manage migration into the continent and remain out of touch with ordinary workers’ concerns.
+Macron wanted the May 23-26 European Parliament elections to be his shining moment to push his ambitions for a stronger Europe — but instead, nationalists and populists who blame the 28-nation bloc for piles of problems could achieve unprecedented success.
+They argue that elitist EU leaders have failed to manage migration and remain out of touch with ordinary workers’ concerns.

 “We have a crisis of the European Union.
 This is a matter of fact.
-Everywhere in Europe, when you look at the past five to six years, in our country but in a lot of countries, all the extremes, extreme-rights, are increasing,” Macron said Thursday, making an unexpected appeal for European unity on the sidelines of a technology trade show.
+Everywhere in Europe … all the extremes, extreme-rights, are increasing,” Macron said Thursday, making an unexpected appeal for European unity on the sidelines of a technology trade show.

-“On currency, on digital, on climate action , we need more Europe,” he said.
+“On currency, on digital, on climate action, we need more Europe,” he said.
 “I want the EU to be more protective of our borders regarding migration, terrorism and so on, but I think if you fragment Europe, there is no chance you have a stronger Europe.”

 In person, the 41-year-old Macron comes across as strikingly, sincerely European.
 A political centrist, he’s at ease quoting Greek playwrights, German thinkers or British economists.
 France’s youngest president grew up with the EU and has been using the shared European euro currency his whole adult life, and sees it as Europe’s only chance to stay in the global economic game.

-Macron has already visited 20 of the EU’s 28 countries in his two years in office, and while he acknowledges the EU’s problems, he wants to fix the bloc — not disassemble it.
+Macron has already visited 20 of the EU’s 28 countries in his two years in office, and while he acknowledges the EU’s problems, he says they can only be solved by fixing the bloc — not disassembling it.

-Macron won the 2017 presidential election over France’s far-right, anti-immigration party leader Marine Le Pen on a pledge to make Europe stronger to face global competition against the Unites States and China.
+Macron won the 2017 presidential election over France’s far-right, anti-immigration leader Marine Le Pen on a pledge to make Europe stronger to face global competition against the U.S. and China.
 Since then, he’s had to make compromises with other EU leaders — and clashed with some nations where populist parties govern, from Poland to neighboring Italy.

 Four months after his election, Macron outlined his vision for Europe in a sweeping speech at Paris’ Sorbonne university, calling for a joint EU budget, shared military forces and harmonized taxes.

 But with Brexit looming and nationalism rising, Macron has had to reconsider his ambitions.
-He called his political tactics with other EU leaders a “productive confrontation.”
+He calls his political tactics with other EU leaders a “productive confrontation.”
+That has strained the Franco-German ties that underpin the EU.

-“In Europe, what is expected from France is to clearly say what it wants, its goals, its ambitions, and then be able to build a compromise with Germany to move forward” with other European countries, Macron said last week.

-Macron stressed that despite her initial reluctance, German Chancellor Angela Merkel agreed last year to create a eurozone budget they hope will boost investment and provide a safety mechanism for the 19 nations using the euro currency.

-In March, Macron sought to draw support for a Europe of “freedom, protection and progress” with a written call to voters in 28 countries to reject nationalist parties that “offer nothing.”
+In March, Macron sought to draw support for Europe with a written call to voters in 28 countries to reject nationalist parties that “offer nothing.”

-And he proposed to define a roadmap for the EU by the end of this year in a discussion with all member nations and a panel of European citizens.
+And he proposed to a roadmap for the EU by the end of this year based on discussion with a panel of European citizens.

 “There will be disagreement, but is it better to have a static Europe or a Europe that advances, sometimes at different paces, and that is open to all?” he asked.

-France and Germany are the two heavyweights in Europe, and Macron can also count on cooperation from pro-European governments of Belgium, The Netherlands, Spain, Portugal and others.

-He has made a point, however, of not yet visiting Hungary or Poland, two nations led by populist leaders whom Macron accused last year of “lying” to their people about the EU.
+Macron can count on cooperation from pro-EU governments but has made a point of not yet visiting Hungary or Poland, two nations led by populist leaders whom Macron accused last year of “lying” to their people about the EU.

-France has also been entangled in a serious diplomatic crisis with Italy over migration into Europe.
+France has also been entangled in a serious diplomatic crisis with Italy — a fellow EU founding nation — over migration.
 Italy’s anti-migrant Interior Minister Matteo Salvini has repeatedly criticized Macron and is backing his rival Le Pen’s National Rally party in the election this week that aims to fill the European parliament’s 751 seats.

 Macron has little chance to repeat Europe-wide what he did in France: rip up the political map by building a powerful centrist movement that weakened the traditional left and right.